rithhaikal/CareSignal/README.md

 # 🩺 CareSignal

 CareSignal is a lightweight symptom checking web app that helps users decide whether to monitor at home, visit a clinic, or seek emergency care based on how they feel.

-It combines rule-based risk logic with AI-generated guidance to provide clear next steps in seconds.
+It combines rule based risk logic with AI generated guidance to provide clear next steps in seconds.

 ---